Teams, tales and tips – a guide to the local game

 The most obvious choice, the mid-range Caledonian, offers golf packages and dinner/B&B deals.
 En-suite rooms have WiFi, Sky TV and tea- and coffee-making facilities, and the restaurant operates from breakfast to 9pm.
 It’s just off the main street about 1km from the ground, and 300 metres from Leven bus station.

-Nearer to both and right on the high street, The Windsor is a pub recently transformed under friendly new management and features five refurbished guest rooms at knockdown prices.
+Nearer to both and right on the high street, The Windsor is a football-friendly pub equipped with five refurbished guest rooms at affordable prices.
 Each has a flat-screen TV as well as WiFi and tea and coffee in the room.

 Further up the beach-lined coast are all kinds of guesthouses, self-catering lodgings and holiday parks, but these require a taxi or car to/from the ground.